Managing Crawl Budget on High-Traffic Headless Blogs

 - Increase

-stale-while-revalidateat the platform level. - Filter cache-busting query strings via CDN rules.
+stale-while-revalidateat the CDN level. - Filter cache-busting query strings via CDN rules.

 Validation Command